-Ongoing management of the Preserve must monitor and control permitted activities and unauthorized activities (e.g., use of closed trails, illegal dumping of waste materials and debris, and encroachment) in sensitive areas to protect biological resources on the Preserve.
-Damage caused by unauthorized public access is potentially one of the greatest threats to Preserves near urban population centers.
+Ongoing management of the Preserve must monitor and control permitted activities and unauthorized activities (e.g., public access, illegal dumping of waste materials and debris, and encroachment).
+Damage caused by unauthorized access is potentially one of the greatest threats to Preserves near urban population centers.
 Without enforcement, it is often difficult to change human behavior, especially in areas that have been used historically for activities that are not compatible with biological resource protection (e.g., off-road vehicle use).

-Preserve monitoring and enforcement will consist of regular patrols of the Preserve by the Preserve Manager and staff to communicate safety measures, resource protection measures, and recreational use and access guidelines to public users.
-Public outreach and education, including educational materials, docents, and volunteers will supplement Preserve patrol efforts.
+Preserve monitoring and enforcement will consist of regular patrols of the Preserve by the Preserve Manager and staff.
+Public outreach and education, including educational materials may be necessary to supplement Preserve patrol efforts.